retorillo/deep-key/README.md

 ```

 **NOTE:** Members of exsisting intermediate sealed object can be readable and
-writeable because "seal" does not prevent to change value of its member.
+writable because "seal" does not prevent to change value of its member.

 ```javascript
 var obj = { { sealed: { present: false } } };